-By Editor-n-Chief Shawn Chavis
+By Editor-n-Chief, Shawn Chavis

 Tony nominated Broadway actress Brenda Braxton is exceptional- she has graced the stage in fine and riveting performances such as Broadway’s Revival of the musical Chicago (in which she portrayed Velma Kelly), Dreamgirls, Jelly’s Last Jam, and Smokey Joe’s Cafe to name a few.
 Therefore, it is not surprising that Brenda has brought her exceptional talents in business to Harlem- where she is Owner of BBRAXTON, an upscale salon offering “Exceptional Grooming For Exceptional Men.”
 Bronze Magazine had the pleasure of catching up with Brenda to find out the secret to her success as an entrepreneur:

-BM: Ms. Braxton, it is an honor to have this chat with you.
+Bronze Magazine: Ms. Braxton, it is an honor to have this chat with you.
 Please share with us how you made the transition from Tony nominated Broadway actress to the proud owner of an upscale barbering salon.

-BB: Thank You.
+Brenda Braxton: Thank You.
 The decision to open BBRAXTON came from the need for this sort of service.
 While we don’t cater only to African American and Latino gentlemen, there was a need to have an upscale establishment that was a natural “gathering spot” or networking venue.
 The Barbershop has always been the place for our gentlemen, so I took it a step further.